Stock Ownership Guidelines Policy

-While the Participant is not in compliance with his or her ownership requirement, the Participant must retain 50% of his or her vested long-term incentive plan shares or annual equity retainer (after-tax).
+Unless a Participant meets his or her ownership requirement, the Participant must retain 50% of his or her vested long-term incentive plan shares or annual equity retainer (after tax).

 In addition, each Officer (as such term is defined pursuant to Section 16 of the Securities Exchange Act of 1934, as amended) of the Corporation is prohibited from selling Corporation stock acquired by exercising stock options until such Officer is in compliance with his or her ownership requirement.
 Notwithstanding the preceding sentence, Officers may immediately sell Corporation stock acquired by exercising stock options for the limited purposes of paying the exercise price of the stock option and any applicable tax liability.

-The Corporate Governance Committee has the discretion to enforce the stock ownership guidelines on a case-by-case basis.
-Violations of this Policy may result in the Participant not receiving future grants of long-term incentive plan awards or annual equity retainer.
+The Corporation has the discretion to enforce the stock ownership guidelines on a case-by-case basis.
+Violations of this Policy may result in the Participant receiving incentive compensation otherwise payable in cash in the form of stock awards or not receiving future grants of long-term incentive plan awards or annual equity retainers.

 The Corporate Governance Committee of the Board shall be responsible for monitoring the application of these stock ownership guidelines.
 This Policy supersedes any previous policy of the Corporation concerning stock ownership guidelines.
 In the event of any conflict or inconsistency between this Policy and any other materials previously distributed by the Corporation, this Policy shall govern.